jjarokergc/ojaroker.github.io/_pages/about.md

 I am an sophomore at Colgate University studying Applied Mathematics and Physics.
 I am interested in studying applications of mathematics in finance.
 I have a strong background in computer science and computational methods used in solving or simulating complex systems.

 I was an intern in the Corporate Treasury group at Pfizer in the summer of 2024, where I learned about the financial markets through internal and external meetings, weekly teaching sessions, and working closely with team members on various projects.

+My hobbies include playing tennis, paddle, table tennis (as well as a few more racket sports) and working on small personal projects, usually inspired by current classwork.